ABbiodiversity/cure4insect/README.md

 #### Spatial subset specifications

-Here is how to inspect all possible spatial IDs:
+All the possible spatial IDs can be inspected as:

 ```R
 str(get_all_id())